-In FY23, our Diversity, Equity and Inclusion Policy was updated and adopted by the Board.
-It outlines the Company's commitment to providing an inclusive work environment in which everyone belongs.
-The Policy is reviewed annually and covers a variety of factors such as culture, race, religion, gender (including transgender), sexual orientation, age and disability.
+Our Diversity, Equity and Inclusion Policy outlines the Company's commitment to providing an inclusive work environment in which everyone belongs.
+The Policy is reviewed annually and covers a variety of factors such as culture, race, religion, gender (including transgender), sexual orientation, age, and disability.
 The Company has a diverse mix of employees with the appropriate qualifications and skills for roles within the current business.